kubeguard/guard/docs/install.md

 # Installation Guide

 Guard binary works as a cli and server.
-In cli mode, you can use guard to generate various configuration to easily deploy guard server.
-Guard server uses TLS client auth to secure the communication between Kubernetes api server and guard server.
-You can run Guard server external to a Kubernetes api server.
+In cli mode, you can use `guard` to generate various configuration to easily deploy Guard server.
+Guard server uses TLS client auth to secure the communication channel between Kubernetes api server and Guard server.
+You can run Guard server external to a Kubernetes cluster.
 This document shows you how to `self-host` Guard server in a Kubernetes cluster.
 To that end, we run Guard server using a predefined Service ClusterIP `10.96.10.96` and port `9844`.
 This ClusterIP is chosen so that it falls in the default --service-cidr range for [Kubeadm](https://kubernetes.io/docs/admin/kubeadm/).
 If the service CIDR range for your cluster is different, please pick an appropriate ClusterIP.

 ## Install Guard as CLI
 Download pre-built binaries from [appscode/guard Github releases](https://github.com/appscode/guard/releases) and put the binary to some directory in your `PATH`.
 To install on Linux 64-bit and MacOS 64-bit you can run the following commands: